 REALITY: Yes it is true that metal containers should not be used when mixing your henna, but the exception to this rule is stainless steel.
 In many countries, aluminum and iron containers are popular for cooking and as kitchen utensils.
 Metals like these will react with the henna and may not be healthy for your skin or overall health.
 But stainless steel does not react with any of the Silk & Stone herbal powders including henna.
 It is also very easy to wash and sanitize.

-SOLUTION: Use stainless steel, ceramic or glass containers for making your henna mix.
+Alternative Solution: use stainless steel, ceramic or glass containers for making your henna mix.
+Be sure to wash your containers thoroughly to prevent residue on the container.

 4. MYTH: Henna is Bad for the Hair